Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 At the intersection of precision and performance evaluation, we are pleased to introduce our newest integration with Pocket Radar PLUS.
 Through this new integration, you will now be able to take velocity readings using the Pocket Radar Smart Coach Device, which will be immediately pulled into the SkillShark app.

-Eliminate intricate formulas and calculations when it comes to measuring radar-related metrics.
-With Pocket Radar, track velocity on metrics such as: Change Up, Drop Ball, Fastball, Rise Ball.
+Also, eliminate intricate formulas and calculations when it comes to measuring radar-related metrics.
+With Pocket Radar, track velocity on metrics such as: Change Up, Drop Ball, Fastball, and Rise Ball.
 Once velocity metrics are captured and imported into the SkillShark app, leverage this detailed data instantly to rank and compare players, bringing you closer to drafting top teams.

 What you will need?